heig-lherman/dai-pw04/README.md

 The application is deployed by connecting to the server using SSH and pulling from the git repository.

-Upon pulling the repository, the docker image must be rebuilt and run once again.

 If you want to set up a virtual machine, install all the dependencies, and automatically launch the application, you can use Ansible from this repository and execute the following command: